puhrez/RealestData/README.md

 ### Extract

-`jobs` is a SBT project that contains collections Spark applications written in Scala which operates on some data somewhere and saves the results of those tranformations on that data in another place.
+`jobs` is a SBT project that contains Spark applications written in Scala which operate on some data somewhere and saves the results of those tranformations on that data in another place.

 Submitting a job is as easy as exporting the Master node to send to job to and using `submit_job` specifying the job (package.class format) you want to submit.